ssg-aero/gbs/ReadMe.md

-GBS is header library for computing bspline curves and surface.
+GBS is header library for computing bspline curves and surfaces.

 GBS is compatible with OpenCASCADE, curves and surfaces can be converted to OpenCASCADE's objects.